Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce RTX 3060 should be much (about 36%) better at anisotropic filtering than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe GeForce RTX 3060 should be quite a bit (more or less 36%) more effective at anisotropic filtering than the GeForce GTX 1060 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison